davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 <div data-location="basement-fractures">

-The Syrtis Major basement is pervasively fractured; these fractures were mediated by the geodynamic stresses of the Isidis Basin and formed conduits channelizing fluid flow and alteration, which was widespread and intense during Noachian time [@Saper2013; @Pascuzzo2019].
+The Syrtis Major basement is pervasively fractured; these fractures were mediated by the geodynamic stresses of Isidis Basin formation.
+They channelized widespread and intense fluid flow during Noachian time, altering the bedrock to smectite clays [@Saper2013; @Pascuzzo2019; @Ehlmann2011].

 </div>